If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 Run Beads task tracking commands |

 OpenCode can send desktop notifications when tasks complete or need attention.
-If you use drupal-ai-agents, the notification configuration is included by default.
+Notifications are pre-configured via opencode-notifier.json (ships with drupal-ai-agents).
+No setup needed inside the container.

-To receive notifications, start the notification bridge on your host:
+To receive notifications, install the ai-notify-bridge on your host (one-time setup):

 For autonomous task execution (overnight runs), see ddev-ralph.